jeroenmaes/jeroenmaes.github.io/content/posts/2025/03/my-homeassistant-setup/index.md

 ---

 ### **Introduction**
 This page provides a detailed overview of the hardware and software I use to power my smart home.
-I’ll cover my Raspberry Pi-based hardware setup, the key software add-ons and integrations, the automations I use and some key tips to enhance the security of a typical home assistant setup.
+I’ll cover my Raspberry Pi-based hardware setup, the key software add-ons and integrations, the automations I use and some key tips to enhance the security of a typical Home Assistant setup.

 ### **Hardware**